• Skip to primary navigation

 An exploration around the Castlefreke area today.
 The castle itself is a massive Gothic pile built by the Freke family in 1820, replacing a much earlier castle.
 The house was burnt down in 1910; later sold, its valuable interiors were gutted and the building left a ruin.
 It was purchased once again by the Freke […]

-Filed Under: West Cork Tagged With: Anja Bakker Ardfield ballaun stone Blessed Virgin Mary Castlefreke cockle shell Dunowen Feast of the Assumption frog Inchydoney Noel Redding pattern day pilgrimage Rathbarry Red Strand Santiago del Compostella Schools' Folklore Project Sonny Nyman St James Warts
+Filed Under: West Cork Tagged With: Anja Bakker Ardfield ballaun stone Blessed Virgin Mary BVM Castlefreke cockle shell Dunowen Feast of the Assumption frog Inchydoney Noel Redding pattern day pilgrimage Rathbarry Red Strand Santiago del Compostella Schools' Folklore Project Sonny Nyman St James Warts

 • « Go to Previous Page